deshaw/pjrmi/TECHNICAL.md

 to PJRmi:
   1. Natively, Python only has `int`, `float`, and `complex` as numeric values;
      Java has
      multiple types for integers and floating point values.
-Python has bytes strings, and read-write bytearays; Java has characters and strings as distinct types.
+Python has bytes, strings, and read-write bytearays; Java has characters and strings as distinct types.
   1. Java has both object type and primitive type versions of basic types